-Upon move in, students are required to complete an online Room Inspection Form (if your room has a window screen, please do not remove it to avoid damage charges).
+Upon move in, students are required to complete an online Room Inspection.
 The residence office staff does a thorough room inspection prior to move-in and move-out days.
 Students will be charged accordingly for any damage to their room and furniture that was not noted on their Online Room Inspection form (charges will be added to their ROSI/ACORN account).
+You will receive an email prompting you to complete your inspection form.